dominikbraun/graph/README.md

 * Algorithms for non-recursive graph traversal, such as DFS or BFS.
 * Vertices and edges with optional metadata, such as weights or custom attributes.
 * Visualization of graphs using the DOT language and Graphviz.
+* Integrate any storage backend by using your own `Store` implementation.
 * Extensive tests with ~90% coverage, and zero dependencies.

 > Status: Because `graph` is in version 0, the public API shouldn't be considered stable.